Photographer Resume Examples

 - Report any cost savings achieved through efficient studio management or budget-friendly project execution.

-- Career Gaps: Address gaps briefly in the cover letter, emphasizing any relevant skills acquired during that period.
+- Career Gaps: Address gaps briefly in the cover letter; the focus is any relevant skills acquired during that period.

 - Job Hopping: Focus on skills enhancement and new challenges undertaken, rather than the short duration of stints.